 This eCourse is now closed.
 We plan on offering the eCourse again soon.
 If you’d like to an email alert when we schedule the next session, please complete this form.

-An ALA Editions eCourse facilitated by Mirela Roncevic
+An ALA Publishing eLearning Solutions eCourse facilitated by Mirela Roncevic

 Please note: Your purchase at the ALA Store is only Step 1 of a 2-Step Registration process!